townofchapelhill/self-check/README.md

 ### Data Source
 libraryconnect.com - selfcheck reports sent to opendata@townofchapelhill.org
+(for XLSX) a powershell script locates the input file and points to it via an environment variable

 ### Output
-A csv file is stored in a location specified in filename_secrets.py
+A csv file is stored in a location specified in filename_secrets.py (for XLSX) The filename is stored in an environment variable
 ### Transformations

-Output is limited to Library Open Hours, which is stored in the code as a Dictionary - library_hours
+(for Hourly) Output is limited to Library Open Hours, which is stored in the code as a Dictionary - library_hours

 ### Constraints